T6113/T6113/README.md

 ## I'm a Tech Student who loves learning new things about Software Development, and an Insurance Sale Agent!
  I'm a full-time student at TripleTen, So far on my journey I've lerned alot of interesting things about Software Engineering during my sprint assignments and projects.
- I've gained a wide range of knowledge based on the following Full Stack Development technologies:
+ I've gained a wide range of knowledge based on the following Full Stack Development technologies: HTML/CSS,  flexbox, grid layout, BEM, Media queries, transition, Git, GitHub, VSCode, Figma, JavaScript, DOM, Debugging.

 - 🔭 I’m currently working on, my final stage for my stage 4 Project!
 - 🌱 I’m currently learning, JavaScript and working with the DOM.